guifi/guifi-cxoln/CXOLN.en_US.md

 >### 3. Drets i deures

 ### 3. Rights and Duties
-`>>> work in progress <<<`
 >Encara que en la xarxa hi poden haver diferents nivells de participació de cadascun dels seus titulars, els drets i deures son els mateixos per a tots els participants.

-Although there can be different levels of participation for each proprietor, the terms and conditions are the same for all the participants.
+Although each of its owners can have different levels of participation in the network, the rights and duties are the same for all participants.

 >### 4. Responsabilitat